-Prerequisite: Upper Level status in Philosophy, or contact
+Staff Contact: To be advised CP15 S2 HPW3 Prerequisite: Upper Level status in Philosophy, or contact School Note/s: Subject not offered in 1998.

-PHIL2418 Ethical Issues

-A range of contemporary ethical issues is discussed.
-These include: attitudes to other animal species and to the environment; abortion and women's rights; and euthanasia and the allocation of health care resources.
-The subject also focuses on some perennial problems in moral philosophy such as public and private morality, intrinsic and instrumental goodness, and absolutism and relativism.
+Ethical Issues Staff Contact: Karyn Lai CP15 S1 HPW3 Prereguisite: Upper Level status in Philosophy focuses on some perennial problems in moral philosophy such as public and private morality, intrinsic and instrumental goodness, and absolutism and relativism.
 A practical approach is adopted with emphasis on philosophical analysis both in the examination of theories and in the formulation of plausible solutions.